 You will carry out a research project on a topic of your interest, which may include aspects of English language as well as psychology.
 Recent dissertation topics have included the influence of parent-child interaction on child language acquisition, and the relationship between bilingualism and social anxiety.
 The range of skills you develop as you navigate the process of research design, completing an ethics form, recruiting participants and carrying out your research, performing appropriate analysis and writing up your work, will be invaluable in all workplaces.

-Optional modules (psychology) - choose two from:
+Optional modules (psychology) - you will choose two from options including:

 Brain and Behaviour

 This module examines in detail the relationships between behaviour and the nervous system.
 You will explore these relationships through the consideration of key topics in the field of neuroscience including learning, psychopharmacology, brain damage, aphasia/alexia, organic brain disorder, and mental health.

 This module will develop your knowledge of how children learn language, from sounds, words and grammar, to the complexities of human communication.
 You will explore data from real children to increase your understanding and test out the theories discussed in class.

 Develops your understanding of the relevance of psychology to education and provides opportunities to apply psychological theory and principles in the field of education and professional practice.